taublast/DrawnUi.Breakout/README.md

 ## How To Play

-WIth touch:
+With touch:

 Tap the bottom-left corner button to open Settings.
 By default you can move one finger everywhere, the bottom HUD would be just the conviniet area to place it.
 We added an option inside Settings: if you enable "Press HUD" mode you would then need topress the left or right side of bottom HUD to move the paddle.

 With keyboard/mouse/controller:

 Left, Right to move Paddle
 Up, Down to move inside Settings
 Space/Enter, to Fire
 Esc to open Settings

 Discover game content on your own, no sploilers here!